koush/docs.scrypted.app/camera-preparation.md

 Open the Camera's web admin page or app to configure its codec settings.
 If the camera does not have a codec configuration tool (ie, cloud cameras such as Ring, Google, Arlo) or is a Unifi camera, continue on to [Adding the Camera](/add-camera).

-## Password
+## Authentication Setup

 Ensure the password is a simple alphanumeric phrase.
-Special characters *often* cause authentication issues.
+Special characters *often* cause issues when authenticating with RTSP, HTTP, or other camera services.
 If the camera supports both `Basic` and `Digest` Authorization, configure it for `Digest` only, which is more secure.

 ## Stream Setup